 Site icon Circuit Ideas for You

-If someone gives it a quick signal to turn it ON it will stay ON until some other circuit not covered in this article to turns it OFF.
+If someone gives small signal to turn it ON it stay ON and it only turn OFF if other circuit not in this article turn it OFF.

-In electronics this style of switch is used for many different kinds of tasks such as turning lights ON and OFF.
+In electronics people use this kind of switch for many things like to turn light ON and OFF.

 What is a Transistor Latch Circuit: